 Making Tax Digital is an initiative set up by HMRC, designed to be the most fundamental change to the administration of the UK tax system for at least 20 years.
 HMRC believes that Making Tax Digital will result in a tax administration that will be more effective, and efficient, as well as being easier for taxpayers to submit their income and expenditures correctly.

 By moving to digital integration, HMRC can eliminate existing paper-based processes.
-This will streamline actions, allowing businesses to devote more time and attention to maximising business opportunities – as well as HMRC assisting said businesses with better financial planning.
+This will streamline actions, allowing businesses to devote more time and attention to maximising business opportunities and reducing costly mistakes.

 Based on the latest tax gap figures (2016 to 2017), HMRC believe that Making Tax Digital will also save the Exchequer over £9 billion a year in losses due to tax errors/mistakes by ensuring improved accuracy which digital records generally provide.
 To ensure this, most software products will have built-in assistance.
 As the information will be sent directly to HMRC from digital records, thereby avoiding transposition errors, there should also be a reduction in the amount of tax lost to avoidable errors.

 MTD first went live from 1 April 2019 and is applicable for all VAT registered businesses with taxable turnover over £85k (the current VAT registration threshold), whereby VAT Returns are now required to be submitted via a software package only.